Rum – it’s the new gin, m’hearties

 It’s so easy to reach for your trusty tipple every time, isn’t it?
-For me that’s the same old same old wines (Merlot in the winter, Chablis in the summer, zzzz), a G&T (obvs), Champagne if it’s payday or Prosecco if it’s not.
+For me that’s G&T for an aperitif, Champagne if it’s payday and sauvignon blanc for breakfast (JOKE, honest!).
 All very nice but just a teensy bit boring, no?
-I’m making it my mission to get out of my booze rut (metaphorically speaking, I’m not literally lying in a ditch full of alcohol.
-Or am I….?!)
+I’m making it my mission to get out of my booze rut and National Rum Day this Sunday (16 Aug) is the perfect excuse to try something new.

-So I collared the ever-informative Hugh Taylor, connoisseur ne plus ultra and MD of Slurp, the brilliant wine and spirits merchant (you can buy at their Banbury store or online), to get the lowdown on 2018’s most chic drink.
-Which is… drumroll, please….
-RUM!
+So I collared the ever-informative Hugh Taylor, connoisseur ne plus ultra and MD of Slurp, the brilliant wine and spirits merchant (you can buy at his Banbury store or online) to get the lowdown on rum’s renaissance and what we should be sipping.

 What’s happening with rum then?